Aux/NTwitch/README.md

 ## Builds
 Release and pre-release builds can be found on Nuget as [NTwitch](https://www.nuget.org/packages/NTwitch/).
 For nightly and unstable builds, add `https://ci.appveyor.com/nuget/ntwitch-dm6ux7yx7q4u` to your nuget feed in Visual Studio.

+## Documentation
+Documentation for released NTwitch features will be available at https://ntwitch.auxesis.tv/.
+To view the source and submit issues for the docs visit [the repo](https://github.com/Aux/NTwitch-docs).

 ## Compiling
 To compile NTwitch yourself, you will need either of the following: